RestaurantOnMarsStudios/RestaurantOnMarsStudios.github.io/gameDesigns/_posts/2019-01-16-penguin-launch.md

 ---
-layout: post
+layout: design-sketch-post
-title:  "Penguin Launch - Game Design"
+title:  "Penguin Launch"
 date:   2019-01-16
-categories: game designs
+categories: design sketches
 ---

 Inspired by MiniClips games.
 You play as a penguin, and you're catapulted through the air in a top down perspective.